DanielWangKL/IBA-Challenge-Opportunity-Prediction/README.md

 By looking at the training results, we can observe that the model doesn't suffer from overfitting problem since both the accuracy and loss don't bounce back.

+**Model Usage**

+Sigmoid function is used as the output function which the range will be 0-1.
+The score will be served to measure the attractiveness of each opportunity and the local marketing team could leverage this model to prioritise their marketing efforts with 15 years+ of data.

 # Table of contents
 **1. IBA_Basic_Data_Processing_v0.1.html**